Kamkmgamer/kamkmPDF/docs/seo/offpage-plan.md

 We can include a code repo and diagrams.
 Open to your editorial guidance and canonical settings.

 Thanks,
-Team kamkmPDF
+Team KamkmPDF

 ### Integration co-marketing

-Subject: Integration guide: [Library] + kamkmPDF
+Subject: Integration guide: [Library] + KamkmPDF

 Hi [Name],

-We can build a sample repo and step-by-step guide that shows how to generate PDFs with [Library] and kamkmPDF.
+We can build a sample repo and step-by-step guide that shows how to generate PDFs with [Library] and KamkmPDF.
 We'll host the repo and cross-link to your docs, and we'd love a mention in your integrations page.

 Timeline: 1–2 weeks.
 Happy to coordinate on review.

 Thanks,
-Team kamkmPDF
+Team KamkmPDF